 The Grant Manager shall monitor the need for amendments at least quarterly throughout the grant period and at least one (1) month prior to the grant amendment deadline, if applicable.
 If an amendment is necessary for any of the reasons specified by the pass-through entity (TEA) or in federal regulations, the Grant Manager shall initiate the amendment process and collaborate with the finance department prior to submission of the grant amendment.
 The approval process of a grant amendment shall be the same as the grant application process, i.e. the Superintendent shall approve all federal grant amendments.

-The Business Manager shall be responsible for ensuring that the finance system budget corresponds to the most recent grant NOGA.
+The Chief Financial Officer shall be responsible for ensuring that the finance system budget corresponds to the most recent grant NOGA.

 902.4 Standards for Financial and Program Management